 - As Section 44AD specifically mentions the word business, therefore section cannot be applied in case of professionals.

 - Section 44AD only applies in case of Individuals, Partnership & HUF provided they are Resident in India.
-This section does not apply in case of Limited Liability Partnerships as they have been specifically excluded from this section.
+NRI’s cannot claim the benefit of this scheme.
+This scheme also does not apply in case of Limited Liability Partnerships as they have been specifically excluded from this section.

 If the taxpayer opts for filing his income tax return under this scheme, he can opt for disclosing his income tax return at any percentage above 6%/8% as the case may be.
 The assessee may choose not to opt for the scheme and may declare an income lower than 6%/8% of the gross receipts.
 However in such a case, the assessee shall have to keep and maintain books of accounts and get his accounts audited by a chartered accountant.